Hunter Education Program

 Duplicate Hunter/Boater Education Card

-If you have lost your hunter/boater education card, please go to www.mdwfp.com/eduaction-outreach/hunter-education to purchase a new, duplicate card and download a temporary card for a $3.00 fee.
+If you have lost your hunter/boater education card, please go to www.mdwfp.com/eduaction-outreach/hunter-education to download a temporary card or to purchase a duplicate card for a $3.00 fee.

 All Hunter Education classes require online pre-registration.